Buying a Toyota 4Runner Is a Great Defense Against Depreciation

-Although the Toyota 4Runner recently received several valuable updates, it didn’t really need them to be popular.
+Although the Toyota 4Runner SUV recently received several valuable updates, it didn’t need them to be popular.
 The 4Runner, especially the off-road TRD Pro model, recently enjoyed one of its best sales years.
-No, even with its updates it isn’t the most advanced SUV, but fans seem to prefer it that way.
-Owners keep their SUVs for 200,000 miles and beyond, and Consumer Reports gives it an excellent reliability rating.
-All these play into why the Toyota 4Runner is really good at resisting depreciation.
+No, even with its updates, it isn’t the most advanced midsize SUV, but fans prefer it that way.
+Owners keep their SUVs for 200,000 miles and beyond, giving it an excellent reliability rating.
+All these explain why the Toyota 4Runner is good at resisting depreciation.

-iSeeCars recently analyzed over 7 million new and used vehicles to determine which were the best and worst at retaining value.
-Overall, over a 5-year period, the site found a vehicle loses 49.6% of its value to depreciation.
+iSeeCars recently analyzed over seven million new and used vehicles to determine the best and worst at retaining value.
+Overall, over five years, the site found a vehicle loses 49.6% of its value to depreciation.
 SUVs did slightly worse: the average SUV lost 51.6% over the same 5-year period.

-Even with its recent updates, the 4Runner remains an old-school SUV.
-Heavy body-on-frame design, 5-speed transmission, and a 4.0-liter V6.
-The infotainment system was also rather dated until recently, as was the safety equipment.
+Despite its recent updates, the 4Runner remains an old-school midsize SUV: heavy body-on-frame design, 5-speed transmission, and a 4.0-liter V6.
+The infotainment system was also somewhat dated until recently, as was the safety equipment.
 And even now, you still can’t get automatic braking.

 But it’s precisely because of its dinosaur-like design that the 4Runner is so popular.
-As Autoblog points out, no one really makes an SUV like this anymore. iSeeCar’s CEO Phong Ly stated that the 4Runner is “built like a truck and has truck-like durability.”
-It has a reputation for being tough and dependable, as do indeed many other Toyota trucks and SUVs.
+As the experts point out, no one makes an SUV like this anymore. iSeeCar’s CEO Phong Ly stated that the 4Runner is “built like a truck and has truck-like durability.”
+It has a reputation for being rugged and dependable, as do many other Toyota trucks and SUVs.
 Such a loyal following and positive perception make for high resale values.
-And because the model’s been in production so long, Toyota’s basically ironed-out all the bugs.
+And because the model’s been in production so long, Toyota’s ironed out all the bugs.

 Plus, the TRD Pro comes with useful off-road features like a locking rear differential, bypass shocks, and skid plates.
-Then there’s the Venture Edition, which adds things like a steel roof rack and the TRD Pro’s Crawl Control.
-Basically, as Autotrader described, the 4Runner is the Land Cruiser that many buyers wish Toyota still made.
+Then there’s the Venture Edition, which adds a steel roof rack and the TRD Pro’s Crawl Control.
+As Autotrader described, the 4Runner is the Land Cruiser that many buyers wish Toyota still made.

 Other things to consider before buying a Toyota 4Runner

 There are some drawbacks to the 4Runner’s vintage design.
 Although Toyota has added safety features like pre-collision and lane-departure warning, there’s no blind-spot monitoring.
-The IIHS ranked its headlights “Poor” and gave it a “Marginal” score in the small overlap test.
-The NHTSA did give it 4 stars, though.
+The Insurance Institute for Highway Safety ranked its headlights poor and gave it a marginal score on the small overlap test.
+The NHTSA did give it four stars, though.
 But considering the current state of the IIHS SUV testing, these results should be carefully considered before putting a family into a 4Runner.

 Car and Driver noted that the interior was plasticky, though rugged.
-Both Car and Driver and Consumer Reports also noted that the SUV rides a bit rough, a common issue with off-road SUVs.
-The V6 and 5-speed transmission also make for rather poor fuel economy: Car and Driver only got 19 mpg on the highway.
+Both Car and Driver said that the midsize SUV rides a bit rough, a common issue with off-road SUVs.
+The V6 and 5-speed transmission also make for relatively poor fuel economy: Car and Driver only got 19 mpg on the highway.
 And while the TRD Pro and Venture Edition are excellent off-roaders, not every 4Runner comes with four-wheel drive.
-The entry-level one is rear-wheel drive, and the Limited’s 4WD is only part-time.
+The entry-level one is rear-wheel drive, and the Limited’s four-wheel drive is only part-time.